pkiraly/qa-catalogue/README.md

 - `WEBCONFIG`: directory to expose configuration of [qa-catalogue-web].
 Set to `./web-config` by default.
 If using non-default configuration for data analysis (for instance PICA instead of MARC) then you likely need to adjust configuration of the web interface as well.
+This directory should contain a configuration file `configuration.cnf`.

 - `WEBPORT`: port to expose the web interface.
 For instance `WEBPORT=9000` will make it available at <http://localhost:9000/> instead of <http://localhost/>.